ShadauxCat/NCPSQueue/README.md

 ![Positive Scaling](benchmarks/NCPS_Unbatched_Vs_Others/char/individual_results/median/img/NCPS [NB]_char_heatmap.png)

 One final note... when you look at this heatmap (which represents the standard configuration with a buffer size of 8192 elements and batching disabled), you will notice that the best result doesn't come from 12 producers and 12 consumers.
 This is because, as mentioned above, the dequeue operation is substantially faster than the enqueue operation - so much so that, even up to an imbalance of 2 consumers and 15 producers, the queue is gated on the enqueue operation.
 Again, as indicated above, this is only true for the persistent ticket API, but if you're able to use persistent tickets and you're finding the queue itself to be the bottleneck for your performance, consider (if you're able) increasing the number of producers relative to consumers.
 (Of course, not all scenarios can support this kind of tailoring.)

+## Unit Testing

+I haven't yet written formal unit tests for the NCPS queue that can be connected to a CI system, but the queue has been thoroughly tested nonetheless.
+The queue's tests are built into the benchmarking application - in `main.cpp`, uncomment the `//#define VERIFY` line and the application changes into a validation application.
+This counts every item put into the queue and taken out of it, and validates that each item placed into the queue is retrieved no more and no less than one time.
+This verification suite has been run on every variant of the NCPS queue for every combination of producer and consumer threads between 1/1 and 24/24 and produced zero errors.